jayway/cljwordgraph/INTRODUCTION.md

 Note that maps print with commas between the key-value pairs.
 Commas are whitespace and can be used or not used, as one pleases.

 Logically, a map could be thought of as a function of keys to values.
-In fact, you can call a map with a key, and if the key exists, you'll get the corresponding element.
-If not, you'll get nil.
+In fact, maps implement `clojure.lang.IFn` and you can call a map with a key.
+If the key exists, you'll get the corresponding element.
+If not, you'll get `nil`.

     user=> (def m {:a 1 :b 2 :c 3})
     user=> (m :b)